EA pins hopes on 'FIFA 21', 'Apex Legends' with upbeat revenue forecast

-United StatesEA pins hopes on 'FIFA 21', 'Apex Legends' with upbeat revenue forecast

-Electronic Arts Inc (EA.O) on Tuesday forecast full-year adjusted revenue above analysts' estimates, betting that demand for its titles, including "FIFA 21" and "Apex Legends", would stay strong even as COVID-19 restrictions ease.
+(Reuters) - Electronic Arts Inc on Tuesday forecast full-year adjusted revenue above analysts’ estimates, betting that demand for its titles, including “FIFA 21” and “Apex Legends”, would stay strong even as COVID-19 restrictions ease.

 The video gaming industry has been among the big pandemic winners thanks to a surge in engagement from gamers staying indoors.
 U.S. consumer spending on video games rose 18% in March to a record of $5.6 billion, according to data from research firm NPD.